umatter/BigData/README.md

 ## Work with Git/GitHub

-*NOTE:* Depending on operating system, you might have to install Git manually before using it with RStudio.
+*NOTE:* Depending on your operating system, you might have to install Git manually before using it with RStudio.
 You will find detailed instructions [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).

 ## Clone this course's repository